OldDognoob/Sprint-Challenge-Authentication/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] What is the purpose of using _sessions_?

+     Sessions are simple a way to have temporary access to a server, with the ability to control what that user can do during the session.

 - [ ] What does bcrypt do to help us store passwords in a secure manner.

+     Bcrypt has a significant advantage on a simple salted hash:It uses a modified key setup algorithm, which encrypt user password before saving it to the database.Bcrypt allows to use specific the number of times the hashing function runs.

 - [ ] What does bcrypt do to slow down attackers?

+     Bcrypt as an adaptive function has the ability to incorporate a salt to protect against rainbow table attacks.
+     Over time interaction can be increase to make it slower,so it remains resistance to brutal-attack forces.
+And this makes it harder to create rainbow tables to crack the encryption.

 - [ ] What are the three parts of the JSON Web Token?

+     Header,Payload,Signature

 ## Minimum Viable Product